OneiricArts/CustomizeNewTab/README.md

 This is a replacement for Chrome's New Tab Page with something more useful, and sports oriented (productivity widgets incoming).

 I built this because Chrome's new tab page is lame (and the big Google logo + search bar I never use was probably the last straw).
 Additionally, sports websites suck, it takes too many clicks for me to see basic stuff.
-Lastly, it helps me work on my JavaScript skills.
+Lastly, it helps me work on my JavaScript/frontend skills.

 ## Current State
 Currently, I have three widgets: NFL, NBA, and Links.
 They show live scores and the current schedule (week for NFL, day for NBA).
 NBA also has the standings.
 The Links widget allows custom links, as well as shows the chrome top sites (from the default new tab page).